 Quick answer: there is no single duration

-A drug can be detectable for a few hours, several days, several weeks, or several months depending on the test used.
-In general, blood and saliva detect rather recent use, urine often detects a wider window, and hair allows searching for an older history.
+A drug can be detectable for a few hours, several days, weeks, or months depending on the test used.
+Generally, blood and saliva detect more recent use, urine often detects a wider window, and hair allows for detecting a longer history.

 The durations given in this article are indicative benchmarks.
 They never guarantee that a person will test negative at a specific date or time.